The best project management software for small business

 - Pricing: You can start for free and add features along the way depending on your specific needs.

-Smartsheet does away with your projects’ heavy lifting as it claims to be able to automate the management process so you can have room for more innovation.
+Smartsheet does away with your projects’ heavy lifting!
+It claims to automate the management process so you have room for more innovation.
 No wonder their clientele ranges from companies like Netflix to Bayer!

-Scope: Smartsheet, though among the best project management software, can be used by both SMB's or large corporations that need an overview and more comprehensive approach to project management.
-You can use it regardless of industry or business size to give your workflow flexibility, agility and, above all, structure.
+Scope: Smartsheet is among the best project management software for small business as well as large corporations.
+It offers a more comprehensive approach to project management.
+Hence, you can use it regardless of industry or business size to give your workflow flexibility, agility, and structure.

 - Pros: Calendar, Gantt charts, file sharing, reminders, mobile app, resource management, user permissions, RESTful API.